geordi/upr-course/exercises.md

 - Passing array into a function
 - Returning more than one value from a function
 - Memory management:
- - Allocating memory for ur resources
+  - Allocating memory for resources
   - Freeing memory